The 10th Engaging With Vietnam: An Interdisciplinary Dialogue Conference

 Part 1: 15-16 December, Ho Chi Minh City

-Part 2: 17 December, HCMC – Nha Trang City, Khanh Hoa (by express train)
+Part 2: 17 December, HCMC – Phan Thiet, Binh Thuan (by express train)

-Co-organizers: University of Hawaii at Manoa - USA, University of Social Sciences and Humanities – Vietnam National University Ho Chi Minh City.
+Co-organizers: University of Hawaii at Manoa - USA, University of Social Sciences and Humanities – Vietnam National University Ho Chi Minh City - University of Phan Thiet.

 ***Scroll down the page for the submission guidelines and links

 2018 marks a milestone for Engaging With Vietnam - its 10th anniversary.
-We would like to invite you to the 10th Engaging With Vietnam Conference to experience another stimulating and enriching gathering that will take place all the way from Ho Chi Minh City to Khanh Hoa, a coastal province in Central Vietnam.
+We would like to invite you to the 10th Engaging With Vietnam Conference to experience another stimulating and enriching gathering that will take place all the way from Ho Chi Minh City to the city of Phan Thiet in Binh Thuan, a coastal province in Central Vietnam.
 A ride on an express train between the two cities promises a pleasant trip with amazing scenery that will stimulate both reflections and conversations.
 We are very delighted to have this opportunity to continue to tour Vietnam with the 10th conference participants.
-The conference venue in Khanh Hoa is right by the beach.
-How wonderful to engage in meaningful and rigorous academic sessions while being refreshed with ocean breezes and blue water!
+The conference venue at the University of Phan Thiet is close to the coast.
+How wonderful to engage in meaningful and rigorous academic sessions while being refreshed with ocean breezes and natural scenery!

 To continue its interdisciplinary engagement, this 10th conference focuses in particular on dichotomies, the dichotomization of knowledge, and the discursive constructions of dichotomies in Vietnam-related knowledge production and scholarship.
 Dichotomies and dichotomization often come in the form of ‘Self and Other’ and/or in pairs of contrasts, such as ‘global - local’, ‘traditional - modern’, ‘Western values - Asian values’, ‘Vietnamese women – foreign women’, ‘nationalism – cosmopolitanism’, ‘developed - underdeveloped/developing’, ‘urban - rural’, ‘privileged – disadvantaged’, ‘active – passive’, ‘critical thinking – passive and rote learning’, ‘Global North – Global South’, and ‘Vietnam – ASEAN’, etc.

-Inspired by the interactions and dialogues at the previous conferences, the 10th Engaging With Vietnam Conference will continue to feature a mixture of well-connected activities and creative formats in all the three parts in Ho Chi Minh City and Khanh Hoa.
+Inspired by the interactions and dialogues at the previous conferences, the 10th Engaging With Vietnam Conference will continue to feature a mixture of well-connected activities and creative formats in all the three parts in Ho Chi Minh City and Binh Thuan.

 The overall tentative program: